Leverage family ties, keeping relatives’ valuable input close to the business.

 The tiresome subject of definitions...

-Interestingly, the question of definition is a relatively hotly debated one in research.
+Interestingly, the question of definition is subject to proper academic research.
 The definitions used are manifold.

 - Majority ownership.